tomfriwel/notes/daily-notes/2021-10-14-docker-on-centos.md

 Run a command in a new container
 ```

-If the container is created before, you an use `docker ps -a` view all created containers(running and not running).
+If the container is created before, you can use `docker ps -a` view all created containers(running and not running).
 And use `docker start <CONTAINER ID>` to start the container.

 `-a`, --all    Show all containers (default shows just running)